By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 On my more cynical days, I am inclined to think that the American war of rebellion was also a war to preserve our uninterrupted access to drugs, stimulants in the form of tea.

 Since monopolies have gotten a bad name we now call these exclusive rights by other names like “official sponsor” or “bidder’s preference.”

 Those who are celebrating Independence Day here in America are not the only group who are moving towards selling official sponsorship rights.
 Neither the Pilgrims nor the followers of that Jesus guy had any plan, as far as I can see, to sell the commercial rights to their holidays but those days now would barely be functional without commercial sponsorships.

 Despite all the apparent opportunities for a commercial sponsor on this Independence Day, I remain unconvinced that we will be any more independent or free for having an official sponsor or two for this celebration.

 Having another furniture or used car sale by an official sponsor will not promote or establish anyone’s freedom.

 Independence and freedom are bought and preserved by the sacrifices of patriots; however, you understand that patriotism, not bought and sold by the cash of official sponsors.

-Here is hoping that each and every one of you are enjoying the blessings of freedom and independence on this day devoted to remembering what it cost to assure those rights.
+Here is hoping that each and every one of you is enjoying the blessings of freedom and independence on this day devoted to remembering what it cost to assure those rights.